Dove Hunting Tips

 Practice

-As for shots on the right/left, those are much easier because if you just try to estimate the dove flight and its speed, you will easily adjust your shooting to the right distance a little bit ahead the dove.
+As for shots on the right/left, those are much easier because if you just try to estimate the dove flight and its speed, you will easily adjust your shooting to the right distance a little bit ahead of the dove.

 Gun and Shells